-A swift and large decrease in numbers, usually as a result of illness or death.
+The idiom drop like flies means a swift and large decrease in numbers, usually as a result of illness or death.
 It can also be because people lose interest in a certain activity and thus they stop doing it.

 Origin Of ‘Dropping Like Flies’

+The origin of this phrase is unclear.
+However, it sounds like the expression ‘dropping like flies’ might have come from either the short life-span of a fly, or the fragile life that they have.
 For example, the life-span of a fly is quite short.
 According to the Center for Insect Science Education Outreach, a male fly’s average lifespan is about 33 days in a lab, while the female is about 26 days.
 So once a fly hatches from their pupal stage, they have around a month to live before they, well, drop dead.

-An early recording of this phrase is written in an article from The Atlanta Constitution newspaper, printed in 1902, under the subheading “Men and Women Dropped Like Flies and Flames,” and it reads:
+An early recording of this phrase is written in an article from The Atlanta Constitution newspaper, printed in 1902.
+Under the subheading “Men and Women Dropped Like Flies and Flames,” and it reads:

 “I saw women and men rushing back and forth amid the flames for an hour.
 They would run along, then came the choking smoke and they would drop like dead flies.”

 The details in the quote above come after a terrible volcanic eruption that occurred in the town of St. Pierre on that year.